The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory: The FTSP in Galois' work

 If you have studied Galois theory, this formulation may feel unfamiliar to you.
-To see that it is really the same thing you have seen before, consider that the set of quantities that are rational functions of $\sigma_1,\dots,\sigma_n$ forms a field ($f$'s coefficient field); similarly for the set of rational functions of $x_1,\dots,x_n$ ($f$'s splitting field).
+To see that it is really the same thing you have seen before, consider that the set of quantities that are rational functions of $\sigma_1,\dots,\sigma_n$ forms a field ($f$'s \emph{coefficient field}); similarly for the set of quantities that are rational functions of $x_1,\dots,x_n$ ($f$'s \emph{splitting field}).
 The set of rational functions of $\sigma_1,\dots,\sigma_n,U,V,\dots$ is some extension of the coefficient field contained in the splitting field.
-So a modern way to state Galois' Proposition I is that given a polynomial $f$ and a given extension $K$ of its coefficient field contained in its splitting field, there is a permutation group $G$ acting on the roots of $f$ such that the fixed field of $G$ is $K$.
-This powerful and famous result ties in a very precise way that which is rationally expressible (the elements of a field) to a given type of symmetry (the group).
+So we can state Galois' Proposition~I in the following modern way: Given a polynomial $f$ and a field $K$ lying between $f$'s coefficient field and $f$'s splitting field, there exists an action of some permutation group $G$ on the roots of $f$ which extends to an action on the splitting field of $f$ and such that the fixed field of this action is exactly $K$.\footnote{More succinctly, every intermediate field corresponds to some group.
+The other half of what we now call the Fundamental Theorem of Galois Theory, alluded to above, states that if you find the group $G$ corresponding to the coefficient field itself (which is called the \emph{Galois group of $f$}), then every subgroup of $G$ corresponds to some intermediate field $K$.
+There is thus a one-to-one correspondence between fields intermediate between $f$'s coefficient and splitting fields, on the one hand, and subgroups of $f$'s Galois group, on the other.} This powerful and famous result ties in a very precise way that which is rationally expressible (the elements of a field) to a given type of symmetry (the group).

 We hope to have shown you that the FTSP contains the first whisper of this connection.
-If you are interested to learn more, Harold Edwards' recent article in the {\em Notices of the AMS} \cite{edwards12} explicates some of Galois' own proofs of the above propositions modern language.
-This article is perhaps best appreciated by reading it alongside Galois' original essay, which is printed in English translation in several sources (see for instance \cite{edwards}, \cite{hawking}, or \cite{neumann}).
+If you are interested to learn more, Harold Edwards' 2012 article in the \emph{Notices of the AMS} \cite{edwards12} explicates some of Galois' own proofs of the above propositions in modern language.
+This article is perhaps best appreciated by reading it alongside Galois' original essay, which is printed in English translation in several sources (see for instance \cite{edwards}, \cite{hawking}, or the recent, particularly comprehensive \cite{neumann}).